Mission

 1) Broadly distributed benefits

-• Prioritize clarity features (citations, sources, logs, explainability) over engagement-only features.
+• Prioritize clarity features (citations, logs, explainability).

-• Avoid product choices that make Upcube an opaque gatekeeper over information.
+• Avoid opaque gatekeeping over information.

 2) Long-term safety